hkhanna/django-base/README.md

 - Python: `piprot` is not maintained but really useful.
 I'd use that for now.

+## Merging upstream "base" changes

+- Ensure that there is a `base` remote pointing at the base repo on Github.
+- `git fetch base`
+- `git merge base/origin`.

 # Deployment

 - Hosted on Heroku